Feriman22/portscan-protection/README.md

 3. Verify
 4. Quit

-The `install` process will copy the script in /root folder, then insert itself in the crontab.
-It will run once now and on every startup, so your server will be protected at all time.
+The `install` process will copy the script in */usr/local/sbin* folder, then create a new cron rule in the file called *portscan-protection* in */etc/cron.d* folder.
+It will run once itself to activate ipset/iptable rules and on every startup, so your server will be protected at all the time.

-The `uninstall` process remove the script from /root folder and remove the crontab entry as well.
+The `uninstall` process remove the script from */usr/local/sbin* folder, remove the crontab entry and delete ipset/iptable rules.
-**WARNING!** You cannot run this script again after this step from /root folder!
+**WARNING!** You cannot run this script again after this step from */usr/local/sbin* folder!

 The `verify` process check the crontab entry, script location, execute permission, ipset/iptables commands and firewall rules.